Alfonsina30/tesloShop/README.md

 # teslo_shop

-Inventory app that help to bussines:
+App of Inventory of products that help to bussines:

 - View all the information of their products (price, description, images,etc) in the app.
 - Load new products informations to Backend/Rest API Endpoints, using the camera and the gallery of the phone when user is using the app.